A Talent for Murder (1983 film): Plot

 Anne Royce McClain is a successful murder mystery writer living on her New York estate, in a mansion full of priceless artwork (some of it by former lovers) and a collection of her own first editions and manuscripts.
 She shares the house with her diminished capacity, childlike granddaughter Pamela (injured in the accident which killed her parents), and Rashi, her Rajasthani factotum... who is also an electronics wizard on parole from the penitentiary.
 He has recently installed several devices, including fire and burglar alarms.

-Anne appears to be an invalid and somewhat eccentric – if not batty – but is still churning out bestselling whodunits while riding her motorized wheelchair, drinking cognac, and tossing still lit cigarillos into wastepaper baskets – which sets off the smoke alarm and wakes the local fire chief at all hours.
+Anne is physically disabled and uses a motorised wheelchair, but despite her condition, she still continues to publish bestselling mystery novels.
+Her nights include drinking cognac and tossing still lit cigarillos into wastepaper baskets – which sets off the smoke alarm and wakes the local fire chief at all hours.

 She invites her immediate family and her old friend and former lover Dr. Anthony Wainwright, who lives in Paris, to celebrate her 64th birthday - though when asked her age ranges at whim from 50 to 70.
 She shares with Tony the news that she is about to receive an Edgar award.

 While some of the family attend a Tanglewood concert, Anne and Tony learn that her daughter-in-law, Sheila, is scheming to get control of Anne's twenty-plus-million-dollar estate through her husband, Anne's weak-willed son Lawrence, by having Anne committed and Pamela institutionalized; Mark Harrison, Pamela's husband, is having an affair with Sheila and is privy to the scheme.
 Anne records their revealing conversation.

 In a confrontation between them, Sheila learns that Anne has the tape and vows to have her "put away"; she sneaks back early from another performance to steal the tape from Anne's library... and falls victim to an elaborate garage trap, the prototype for Anne's latest whodunit.

 Mark learned of the tape from Sheila before her death and attempts to steal it, then tries to bully and blackmail Anne into selling her art collection so he can realize 'his' share of the estate.
-Instead, Anne triggers the smoke alarm; with the household assembled she announces her plans to give her art collection to the MoMA and the house to a local historical society, and will draw up the papers in the morning.
+Instead, Anne triggers the smoke alarm; with the household assembled she announces her plans to give her art collection to the MoMA and the house to a local historical society and will draw up the papers in the morning.